rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 >PRA LA PRIMA DECA DI
 >TITO LIVIO )

-Do not supply marks of punctuation to indicate line-breaks.
+Do not supply marks of punctuation to indicate line breaks.

 ### 0.4.38 Punctuation substituting for letters

-<a name="0.4.38.1">0.4.38.1</a> Transcribe as a single hyphen each distinct hyphen, dash, line, or underscore character used in the source, whether used as a substitute for one or more letters in a word, or for an entire word.
+<a name="0.4.38.1">0.4.38.1</a> Transcribe as a single hyphen each distinct hyphen, dash, line, or underscore character used in the source, whether used as a substitute for one or more letters in a word or for an entire word.

 >Example:
 ><CITE>Sec--t----s of st--te, the L----ds of the Ad------ty</CITE>